vladocar/femtoJS/README.md

 ```

-It works in all the browsers that support ES6.
+It works in all the browsers that support <a href="https://caniuse.com/#search=es6">ES6</a>.
 If you need to support older browsers take a look into my previous project <a href="https://github.com/vladocar/nanoJS">nanoJS</a>.

 You can use direct download or: